Experience working with children and adults of all ages with a range of disabilities including:

 Helen owns Novo Therapy & Care Ltd, and as clinical director she provides hands-on case management for clients across a wide age spectrum.
 Her experience includes brain injuries, spinal injuries, cerebral palsy, visual impairment, amputations and mental health conditions.
 Helen can handle all aspects of care, from recruitment and supervision to coordinating other professionals, adaptations and the supply of equipment.
 Helen also has a regular occupational therapy caseload.

 Helen has considerable case management and OT experience with people who have primarily a visual injury but also other issues including brain injury and mental health.
 For several of her recent clients, she has carried out rehabilitation aimed at getting them back to work.

 Helen is completed her 2-year post-graduate diploma in cognitive behavioural therapy at the University of the West of Scotland.
-On completion in July 2020 and will shortly be accredited as a psychotherapist with the British Association for Behavioural and Cognitive Therapies.
+On completion in July 2020, I am an accredited psychotherapist with the British Association for Behavioural and Cognitive Therapies.

 Helen has worked as an independent Expert Witness since 1998, completing in around 500 reports.
 She has experience of Scottish and English legal systems, pre-trial conferences and experts’ meetings.
 Helen has given evidence under cross-examination in court in both England and in the Court of Session, Edinburgh.